maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 and describes how to identify MC-MitM attack signatures in terms of pattern of network traffic.
 Kindly refer to our above research paper for more details of MC-MitM attacks and their variants.

 ## <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/Labels/sub-title-1.jpg">
-During MC-MitM base variant attacks, we use 13 as the rogue channel while the legitimate channel is 1 since the AP is operating on channel 1.
-Following are the details of the dataset or network trace files.
+In MC-MitM base variant attacks, the legitimate channel is 1 since the AP operates on channel while the rogue channel is 13.
+The dataset (PCAP files) can be downloaded here.
+These PCAP files can also be viewed online at Cloudshark.
+The following is a description of the dataset or PCAP file.
 1. "Network-traffc-flow-real-channel" is the captured traffic on legitimate channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/2799fd9a88d6).
 2. "Network-traffc-flow-rogue-channel" is the captured traffic on rogue channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/0487998f9748).
 3. Access the above cloudshark files and apply the following filters to see respective frames.